Series / Up

 - London Gangster: Apted suspected that Tony would become one, and filmed him driving around "rough" areas in 21 Up for use in later films.
 However, Tony went on to achieve law-abiding success.

 - One Steve Limit: Averted by Susan "Sue" Davis and Suzanne "Suzy" Lusk, and again by Sue Davis and Peter Davies.

 - Oxbridge: John, Andrew and Nick all go to Oxford.
 Charles didn't make it, and said he was glad in a sense to have avoided the "prep school-Marlborough-Oxbridge conveyor belt".
 Neil didn't make it either, leading to a Heroic B.S.O.D..

 - Parental Abandonment: At 7, Symon and Paul were in a children's home; Symon's mother was clinically depressed; Paul's father's reasons are not given.

-- Porn Stache: Paul
+- Porn Stache: Paul, from 28 Up onwards.

 - Shrinking Violet: Nick and Suzy in Seven Plus 7 make almost no eye contact with the camera.